hiromasae/hiromasae/README.md

 I was born in Houston, Texas but grew up in Pacifica, California.

-The first computer that I owned was a 2015 Macbook Air.
+The first computer that I owned was an early 2015 13-inch Macbook Air.

 ## Contact